UPPMAX/UPPMAX-documentation/docs/software/beast2.md

 ???- "How does that look like?"

-    Here the command is run on a [Rackham](../cluster_guides/rackham.md) compute node, using an interactive session:
+    Here the command is run on a [Rackham](../cluster_guides/rackham.md) compute node, using an interactive session.

+    Here an interactive session with 1 node:

+    ```
+    interactive -A uppmax2023-2-25 -M snowy -N 1 -n 16 --exclusive -t 1-00:00:00
+    ```

     ```
     [richel@s93 ~]$ beast -beagle_info